Dollar ends strongest year since 2015 on defensive note

 The two nations have engaged in a trade war for much of 2018, shaking world financial markets as punitive tariffs disrupted the flow of hundreds of billions of dollars worth of goods between the world’s two largest economies.

-The yen which tends to benefit during geopolitical or financial stress as Japan is the world’s biggest creditor nation, remained in demand and the greenback hit a fresh six-month low against the Japanese currency.
+The yen which tends to benefit during geopolitical or financial stress as Japan is the world's biggest creditor nation, remained in demand and the greenback hit a fresh six-month low against the Japanese currency JPY=.

 “We’ve heard this all before and are still awaiting concrete details, of course,” said Osborne.